About Our Program

 As an outgrowth of our In-Home Support Services we have recognized an unmet need of assistance for those facing the Hoarding Disorder in the Milwaukee and Waukesha communities.
 Our goal is to shape the communities response to hoarding.
 Catholic Charities has developed a holistic model of intervention for improving the lives of individuals with the Hoarding Disorder.

-For more information about our Hoarding Intervention & Treatment Program, please contact:
+For more information about our Hoarding Intervention & Treatment Program, our hoarding support group, or support group for friends and family please contact:

 Director of In-Home Support Services